 Another record that was unclassifiable and at least five years ahead of its time, Rob Smith and Ray Mighty, together with their friends Massive Attack and Nellee Hooper of The Wild Bunch, ruled a multi-cultural soundsystem scene based in the St Paul’s area of Bristol.
-Revolving surreally around the Bacharach and David classic, in just under five minutes ‘Anyone’ invented just about every British dance record that has tried to meld dub, ambient and hip hop beats.
+Revolving surreally around the Bacharach and David classic ‘Anyone Who Had A Heart’, in just under five minutes they invented just about every British dance record that has tried to meld dub, ambient and hip hop beats together.

 14. RED HOT CHILI PEPPERS ‘Higher Ground’ (1989)

-I’ve never been much of a fan but there’s no denying that when they started out the Red Hot Chili Peppers were the tightest, white boy, funk machine around.
+I’ve never been what you could call a fan, but there’s no denying that when they started out the Red Hot Chili Peppers were the tightest, white boy, funk machine around.
 OK, so they would soon descend into tiresome twattery, but not before a discarded cassette of What Hits!? and workouts like ‘Higher Ground’ bewitched my eleven year old son enough to send him off on his own voyage of musical discovery.

 15. MASSIVE ATTACK ‘Daydreaming’ (1990)